 The National Arboretum has over 150 volunteers, many of whom have been with us over 15 years.
 Volunteers play an integral role in Arboretum programs and assist in almost every area and endeavor, performing jobs ranging from gardening to education and research support.
-On average more than 13,000 hours of volunteer service are provided each year!
+Volunteers work in the gardens, laboratories, research fields, herbarium, and with the historical collections.
+Volunteers also help staff the front desk, lead tours, and assist with special events.
+On average more than 15,000 hours of volunteer service are provided each year!

 Is your group seeking a one-day volunteer opportunity?

 The U.S. National Arboretum welcomes groups of various sizes to volunteer on the grounds and in the gardens.
 Volunteer groups assist with invasive species removal, weeding, mulching, and litter pick up.
 Group projects vary depending upon the season.
 Workdays are scheduled for a minimum of 3 hours to a maximum of 6 hours.
 Contact the volunteer coordinator for more information about scheduling a group volunteer workday.